 And what’s true about any literature generally, is even more true about a story that at least tries to be inspired by Catholicism as this story.
 Especially Catholic (or any Christian) literature should acknowledge that “There is no one righteous, not even one, there is no one who understands, there is no one who seeks God.
 All have turned away, together they have become worthless; there is no one who shows kindness, not even one.”
 (Romans 3:10-12) Meaning, that all-perfect people, who don’t make mistakes (or who don’t sin, to keep the lingo), are just dream-like creatures not capable of real life.
 And the question is, how come these good people, how come we, sometimes do really stupid things?
 Why would a good Catholic girl sleep with a boy on a one-night stand while leaving to the other end of the world (and she thinks leaving permanently)?
 Why would he?
 What would they do afterwards, when the baby happens?

 Where good people do bad things (think Graham Greene, if you want to have a good Catholic writer) is exactly the place where graphomania ends and literature may begin.
 “It was magic who did it!” is just a valiant attempt to avoid making good literature.

-Another point, if the author wants to have their pair have a Quiverfull marriage, it is dishonest to hide their courageous decision behind the magic.
-They should have many children, because they are good Catholics, because they love to have a lot of children, or because they were too ashamed to learn proper anti-conception techniques, but not just because magic forces them to it.
+Another point, if the author wants to have their pair have the Quiverfull marriage, it is dishonest to hide their courageous decision behind the magic.
+They should have many children, because they are good Catholics (in their opinion), because they love to have a lot of children, or because they were too ashamed to learn proper anti-conception techniques, but not just because magic forces them to it.

 Perhaps, you have another explanation, but anything is better than the Eros Syndrome.